johann-solo/om-go/site/content/blog/2016-08-03-mosquito-repellent 2.10.23 PM.markdown

 date:   2016-08-03 9:33:35 -0400
 author: Joanne
 permalink: mosquito-repellant
-categories: blog
+categories: wellnes
-image: AUG2016/sss_acvinegar.jpg
+thumbnail: /img/AUG2016/sss_acvinegar.jpg
-tags:
+tags: skin
-    - wellness
-excerpt: <p>Looking for a DEET-free alternative mosquito repellent?
-Try these unexpected methods</p>
+excerpt: Looking for a DEET-free alternative mosquito repellent?
+Try these unexpected methods
 ---

 So after a couple of years of worrying about Chikungunya (CHIKV) and the ever present threat of dengue we now have another one to worry about Zika virus (ZIKV)!
 And it's rainy season so you know those pesky mosquitos are out there on a mission to suck some serious blood.